SBME’s Career Accelerator:

 Program Timeline & Deliverables

-The mentorship program will take place from October to April.
-Through quarterly check-ins, participants will be able to assess progress and outcomes and set new goals.
+The mentorship program will take place from January to April.
+Through monthly check-ins, participants will be able to assess progress and outcomes and set new goals.
 At the end of the program, SBME will ask mentors and mentees to reflect on their outcomes and evaluate success based on the goals laid out in the IDP.